DiptarshiC/Warfront/README.md

 In the flight mode, use the numpad.
 '8' and '2' shall increase and decrease the roll of the flight '4' and '6' shall turn the flight left or right

+## Steps to begin the game

+Press 'L' on the keyboard and start.
+The default mode is the plane.

 ## Features and their status